firstdraft/guides/appdev-primer.md

 #### Once you have a sense of it, your task:

-Design what you think the database would have to look like in order to support the app.
-Draw an ERD in firstdraft.
+ - Design what you think the database would have to look like in order to support the app.
+ - Draw an ERD in firstdraft.
+ - Click Publish and test out your prototype!
+Can you perform all of the user stories above?
+(Ignore the fact that it's ugly for now; can it capture/display the required information?)

 ### Photogram ERD